ULHPC/tutorials/python/advanced/scikit-learn/README.md

 Hereafter, a general script for using ipyparrallel with the SLURM scheduler is provided.
 We are going to use it in the remaining part of this tutorial.
 This is the file ```launcher.sh``` that you can find in the scripts directory.

+** Remark ** The launcher below requests 10 tasks on 2 nodes with 1 cpu per task.
+This is **NOT** an efficient use of the hardware but only for educational purpose.
+Please always try to maximize nodes usage, i.e., 28 tasks max on iris, 128 max on aion or decrease and increase multithreading if possible.
+You may use  `--ntasks-per-nodes`or `--ntasks-per-socket` for this purpose.
+Please also refer to the [ULHPC documentation](https://hpc-docs.uni.lu/slurm/#specific-resource-allocation) for more details.

 ```bash